Bill Alvarez enjoys researching a wide range of topics, including history, popular culture, and computer software.

-Survey sites are marketing websites where you can sign up to have online surveys for certain products or services sent to you.
-Normally, for each survey you complete, you get a certain number of points which you can then redeem for cash or prizes.
+Survey sites are marketing websites where you can sign up to complete online surveys about certain products or services.
+For each survey that you complete, you earn a certain number of points which you can then redeem for cash or prizes.
 Some survey sites give you cash instead of points.
 While taking online surveys is not the kind of thing that can provide a steady income (or even a decent second income), they can help you make a little extra spending money.
-The Survey Site Reviews series will evaluate some of these sites, and tell you which ones will be worth your valuable time and which ones are basically scams to get free marketing information from its users.
-This review is for QueOpinas.Com.

-The surveys largely deal with the subjects people usually get surveyed on in these sites: food, drinks and mobile phones.
-Despite being a "Hispanic" survey site, Que Opinas' surveys almost always give you a choice between taking it in English or Spanish.
+The surveys largely deal with common online survey subjects: food, drinks, mobile phones, and so on.
+Despite being a "Hispanic" survey site, Que Opinas's surveys almost always give you a choice between taking it in English or Spanish.
 You can get "screened out" of a survey part of the way into it if the software determines you're not part of the demographic the survey is looking for.
 You don't get partial points if you get kicked out of a survey.

 Pros and Cons